robertleifke/privacy/README.md

 This repo is a fork of [nocturne]() that includes a SP1 circuit for generating a ZK proof and the smart contracts.

-Indigo enabling private transactions on Ethereum.
+Indigo enables private transactions on Ethereum.
 Now payments and financial activity come with the same privacy we expect on the internet.
 The application is analgous to a VPN which works by replacing your IP address with the one from its server, making it harder for a third party to track your online activities.
 In this case, Indigo much like a VPN serves to also conceal your actvity but for on-chain transactions by replacing your wallet address and thus breaking the link between your address and the transaction.

 ## Getting Started